unsignedpixel/Hugo/content/yafra-tagger/index.md

 Now assign exposures to images by dragging them from the left panel to the right panel.
 You can assign the same exposure to multiple images.
 If you accidentally assign a the wrong exposure, simply replace it by dragging the correct one to the image.
 Images can be removed
 ### Adobe Lightroom Classic
+There are two scenarios:
+##### Tag images before import into Lightroom
+Tag your images as described above.
+Import them into Lightroom.
+If the catalog is sorted by date, the images will appear ....
+##### Tag images after import into Lightroom
 Select an image that you want to tag, choose Photo/Show in Finder (cmd-R).
 Tag the image in Yafra-Tagger, go back to Lightroom Classic and select Metadata/Read Metadata from File.
 Now Lightroom will use the updated data.
+Please be aware of the fact that

 ### Roadmap
 - Support more file formats